Question: What impact did the Gutenberg press have on society?

 Inspired by a screw type wine press, German goldsmith Johannes Gutenburg invented his printing press using a unique combination of individual letter blocks, an oil and mineral based ink and special paper.

 The individual letters made it easier to create pages by sliding the individual metal letter stamps into place.
 It also meant the letters could be reused to create new publications.

 The ink Gutenburg concocted, unlike water-based ink, actually stuck to the metal type making clearer, cleaner prints.

-You can pick up a really good facsimile (an exact fake) Gutenberg Bible on Ebay for a Buy It Now price of just $12,995!
+You can pick up a really good facsimile (an exact fake) Gutenberg Bible on Ebay for a Buy It Now price of just $10,500 or best offer!
 Just one facsimile page will drain your wallet a couple of hundred bucks.